 The Tasmanian Trail is a 400-something kilometre trail from Devonport to Dover almost splitting the island in half, and comprises many random small towns and off-the-beaten-track routes to the next town.
 It’s fabulous.

-They call it a “soft adventure” though I’m not sure where they got that term as it’s tough going cycling some 1,500+m elevation on consecutive days over rough 4X4 tracks!
-Mountain Bike only if you are cycling!
-(Other options: horse (cool), or walking/trekking (boring)).
+They call it a “soft adventure” though I’m not sure where they got that term as it can be tough going cycling some 1,500+m elevation on consecutive days over rough 4X4 tracks!
+Mountain Bike best if you are cycling!
+(Other options: horse (cool), or walking/trekking (ahem, boring)).

-We travelled lighter as we read about the abundance of towns and wanted to eat lunch and dinner/finish in towns to save carrying cooking gear, and it provides the opportunity to sample local offerings… Sometimes it didn’t go as well as planned (read: muesli bar dinner one night).
+We travelled light as we read about the abundance of towns and wanted to eat lunch and dinner/finish in towns to save carrying cooking gear, and it provides the opportunity to support/sample local offerings… Sometimes it didn’t go as well as planned (read: muesli bar dinner one night).

 It took us 5 full days and 2 half days either side – because of the above meal plan, we kept moving – and the fact it is light until 9pm approx., who wants to sit around 5 hours waiting for the sun to set!?
-We would arrive to a town of nothing and think – ah well, let’s just keep pushing on..
+We would arrive to a town of nothing much to do and think – ah well, let’s just keep pushing on..